Treviso FBC 1993: 1990s and 2000s: from amateur to Serie A

 The club ultimately went bankrupt in the summer of 2009, after it suffered relegation from Serie B that same year.

 2009 refoundation

 A new club named A.S.D.
 Treviso 2009 was founded as a successor club, and was admitted to play in the Eccellenza Veneto which at the time was the 6th tier of Italian football, in the summer of 2009.

 In the 2010–11 season, Treviso was promoted from Serie D group C to Lega Pro Seconda Divisione and was renamed Football Club Treviso.
 In the next it was promoted to Lega Pro Prima Divisione.
 In the 2012–13 season the club was relegated to Lega Pro Seconda Divisione, and then excluded again.

 The club was successively refounded as A.C.D.
 Treviso in the summer 2013, restarting from Promozione.

 The club achieved promotion to Eccellenza following the 2013–14 season, winning the promotion playoffs.

 In 2021, the club changed its name to Treviso F.B.C.
 1993 and was promoted to Eccellenza.
+After failing to secure promotion to the Serie D by losing the playoff against Montecchio Maggiore on penalties, they won Group B of the Eccellenza Veneto in the 2022–23 season, returning to the fourth tier of Italian football after a 10-year absence in a national league.
+They had a long-standing promotion battle with Calvi Noale, Portomansuè, and Godigese, with the decisive victory coming on the final day at Stadio Omobono Tenni in the derby against Giorgione, ending in a 2–0 win.